 A Short Story

-At fifteen, Clyde was adopted by a couple, who had lost a son to cancer several years back.
+At fifteen, a couple who had lost a son to cancer adopted Clyde.
 Their reason for the said adoption was because he reminded them of their son, and, they wanted to give him a chance to live life, their son was denied.
 And young Clyde took full advantage of his good fortune.
-He went through the public school system as if he had helped design it, he would graduate from high school with top honors.
+He went through the public school system as if he had helped design it.
+He would graduate from high school with top honors.
 His performance would earn him a full-ride scholarship, which he would use to attend the prestigious Harvard University.

-By the age of thirty-five, Clyde owned multiple businesses and was responsible for employing thousands of people.
-He was a firm believer in giving hand-ups and not handouts, he believed every person should earn what they received.
+By the age of thirty-five, Clyde owned multiple businesses and employed thousands of people.
+He was a firm believer in giving hand-ups and not handouts.
+He believed every person should earn what they received.
 His mentality, along with the fact that he still held a grudge against his family, left him unsympathetic to the misfortunes of others.
-Even when it came to his adopted parents he gave them nothing more than what he felt they deserved, seeing they only provided the opportunity for him to do what he did.
+Even with his adopted parents, he gave them nothing more than what he felt they deserved, seeing they only provided the opportunity for him to do what he did.

 As Clyde and a business associate were exiting his favorite Southfield restaurant, he and a man collided with one another.